The Vlasov-Poisson system with a perfectly conducting wall: Convex domains: Declarations

-{\bf Acknowledgments:} The authors thank Hongjie Dong for interesting discussions on analysis of the Green function.
 B.P. thanks the hospitality of the E. Schr\"odinger Institute in Vienna where this paper was finalized.
-B.P. and W.H. were partially supported by NSF grant DMS-2154162.
+B.P. and W.H. were partially supported by NSF grant DMS-2154162 and DMS-2452275.
 B.P. and M.S. were partially supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
 M. S. was supported by JSPS KAKENHI Grant Numbers 21K03308.